esa/pagmo2/doc/sphinx/docs/cpp/tutorials/cpp_tut_first_problem_parallel.rst

 ============================

 In the :ref:`definition section <cpp_tut_first_problem>`
-we showed how to make a User Defined Problem.
+we showed how a User Defined Problem is constructed.
 In the :ref:`previous section <cpp_tut_first_problem_solve>`
 we showed how to solve this problem with two different optimizers.

 If you executed the example from the previous section, you probably noticed that this setup executes almost immediately as the population and the number of generations is small.
-However, finding good solutions to optimisation problems often takes a much larger population and higher number of generations and hence significant amount of time.
+However, finding good solutions to optimization problems can take a much larger population and higher number of generations and hence significant amount of time.
-Thus, parallelisation of the optimisation can be extremely important.
+Thus, parallelization of the optimization can be extremely important.

-In pagmo parallelisation is achieved via :ref:`islands <cpp_island>` and :ref:`archipelagos <cpp_archipelago>`.
+In pagmo parallelization is achieved via :ref:`islands <cpp_island>` and :ref:`archipelagos <cpp_archipelago>`.
 **Islands** are used to asynchronously evolve populations.
 So one can launch multiple islands to evolve populations in parallel.
-An **archipelago** is a collection of islands, and we can use the different islands to evolve a population in parallel.
+An **archipelago** is a collection of islands which we can use to evolve a population in parallel.

 Archipelagos for Parallelization